 16. GET A CHEAP BIKE

 You can get amazing bargains on unclaimed stolen bikes at police auctions or on eBay.
 Remember to lock it up safe and get bicycle insurance in case yours is stolen.
+Use your bike to commute instead of driving for more day-to-day savings.

 17. DO A HOUSE SWAP